federico-barbieri/EDC-Real-Estate-Case/explanation.md

 # sending data to the DB

 When the user submits the form, two things need to happen happen:

-1. an async function will insert the data to our table on Supabase. and 2. we need to go the next page.
+1. an async function will insert the data to our table on Supabase.

+2. we need to go the next page.

 By using next js's router, we can prevent data race by pushing us to the following page called /thanks after the insertion happened.